ShieldCI/docs/docs/analyzers/code-quality/index.md

 ### Code Smells

 - **[Commented Code Analyzer](/analyzers/code-quality/commented-code)** - Detects commented-out code that should be removed in favor of version control
-- **[Magic Number Analyzer](/analyzers/code-quality/magic-number)** - Detects hard-coded numbers that should be named constants
-- **[Todo Comment Analyzer](/analyzers/code-quality/todo-comment)** - Finds TODO/FIXME/HACK comments that should be addressed or tracked in issue tracker

 ### Documentation & Naming